-In 2015, the first $14,000 of gifts of a present interest made to any person is not included in the total amount of taxable gifts.
-For example, a person can gift up to $14,000 of a present interest from January to December 2015 without reporting the gift to the IRS, without using any lifetime gift tax exemption, and without paying gift tax.
+In 2017, the first $14,000 of gifts of a present interest made to any person is not included in the total amount of taxable gifts.
+For example, a person can gift up to $14,000 of a present interest from January to December 2017 without reporting the gift to the IRS, without using any lifetime gift tax exemption, and without paying gift tax.
 However, if you are a married couple wanting to make a similar gift, slightly different rules apply.
 Gifts to a spouse who is a United States citizen are not restricted by this $14,000 limitation.
+For gifts to a spouse who is not a United States citizen, the first $149,000 of gifts of a present interest are not included in the total amount of taxable gifts that must be reported to the IRS.

 For help understanding these estate and gift tax limits, or for reviewing your will or trust under these new tax limits, contact Marlaine C. Teahan, chair of Fraser Trebilcock’s Trusts and Estates Department.
 Marlaine can be reached at 517-377-0869 or email@example.com.